Privacy Policy

 -Identity documents such as passport, driving licence and national insurance number.

--Employment status and related information, e.g.
+-Employment status and related information, such as

 -Details of your previous stays or bookings with Botanika.